TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/moko-mkgw2-lw/_index.md

 ---
-title: "MKGW2-LW LoRaWAN Gateway"
+title: "MKGW2-LW"
-description: ""
+description: "MOKOSMART LORAWAN GATEWAY"
 ---

 MOKO 8 channels gateway MKGW2 is based on LoRaWAN protocol, which is embedded with Semtech’s high performance multi-channel transceiver SX1301/SX1257 and MTK platform.
 It is for